manpages/role./fantasy2.md

 As you get access to a level N of options of an aspect, you may pick one option of each level of this aspect, up to N (including).

-You can also choose to have all five aspects as your secondary aspects, see “Mage”.
+You can also choose to have all five aspects as your secondary aspects, see “Jack of all trades”.

 ### Basic interactions